swathika-IT/CODETECH-TASK1/README.md

 2.Development Environment: Any C compiler (e.g., GCC)

-3. Input/Output: Standard input/output functions in C (scanf, printf)
+3.Input/Output: Standard input/output functions in C (scanf, printf)

-4. Data Structures: None (simple variables and arrays are used)
+4.Data Structures: None (simple variables and arrays are used)

-5. Algorithms: Simple arithmetic operations are used for temperature conversion.
+5.Algorithms: Simple arithmetic operations are used for temperature conversion.